Psychology 103 - Physiological Psychology » Spring 2022 » Chapter 2 Practice Quiz 2

 If an individual has a recessive phenotype for a particular trait, it can be concluded that

-A. both parents were homozygous for the dominant gene for that trait.
+A. both parents also had a recessive phenotype for that trait.

 B. each parent had at least one recessive gene for that trait.